Lakesh-Sahu/QKart_Automation/README.md

 📸 Screenshot on Failure
 - Automatically captures a screenshot when any test step or test case fails or test case passes and attach the screenshot to that step in the Extent Report.
-- Have proper exceptions message and line at which test step fails with screenshots.
+- Have proper exceptions message and line at which a test step fails with screenshots.
 - Useful for debugging and tracking test failures.
 - Extent Report and Screenshots are saved in the specified directory (e.g., extent_reports/).